MHathorn/beam_update_2309/beam_model_training/config_templates/README.md

 ## Data Settings

+**tiling**: A dictionary containing tiling-specific parameters, such as:

-**erosion:** A boolean value (true or false) indicating whether erosion is applied in the data processing step.
+- **erosion:** A boolean value (true or false) indicating whether erosion is applied in the data processing step.

-**tile_size:** An integer defining the size of the tiles used in the experiment, e.g., 512.
+- **tile_size:** An integer defining the size of the tiles used in the experiment, e.g., 512.

+- **distance_weighting**: A boolean value indicating whether to generate weight tiles, where each pixel is weighted according to the distance to an edge, as proposed [here](https://arxiv.org/abs/2107.12283).

+**training:** A boolean value (true or false) indicating whether the model is in the training phase.

 ## Model Settings